alephium/docs/docs/dapps/Language-Reference.md

 | **Structure**   | `TxScript <ScriptName>([mut] fieldN: <type>) { ... }`                              |

 ### Array iteration (index variable)

+Iteration in smart contracts is kind of a dangerous operation.
+It's easy to eat gas, or use a lot of space.
+Ralph does its best to make this a safe operation.

 `loop`'s current index can be accessed using the `?` token, which is the main way to iterate through an array.